swoole/swoole-docs/modules/swoole-async-io/introduction.md

 Write file in the async way.
 When the operation of writing content to file finished, the callback registered is callback automatically.

 - `$filename` the file path of file.
 If fail to open this file, the method return false;

 - `$fileContent` the content to write to the file, The max length is 4M.

 - `$callback` the callback function triggered when the operation of writing content to file finished.

 - `$flags` `FILE_APPEND`: append content to the end of file.
-            If the aio mode setted by `swoole_async_set` is `SWOOLE_AIO_BASE`, the method can't support append content to the end of file and must set the value of `$fileContent` to integer multiples of 4096.
+            If the aio mode set by `swoole_async_set` is `SWOOLE_AIO_BASE`, the method can't support append content to the end of file and must set the value of `$fileContent` to integer multiples of 4096.

 Example: